 Consider different channels for your lead magnets depending on the content and the people you target with it.

 If you are targeting the 50+ population, you’ll be better creating something that is less interactive, easy to consume and revise as necessary, so written sources or even taped video can work.

 Live chats, webinars and Facebook video can work well for the middle aged or younger population who are generally plugged in 24/7 and are following every new trend available.

 If your target market is professionals or people in high level jobs who are generally very busy, but are likely to read before going to bed or first thing in the morning, you are better choosing a format that is easy to send in an email – PDF, link to a YouTube Video or a hidden page on your website, etc.

 Creating lead magnets shouldn’t be too complicated, stressful or time consuming, but it takes a little practice and knowing your audience well plays a very important part in the creation of effective lead magnets.
-Our Fitness Copywriting Course has a full lesson dedicated to How to Create Your First Lead Magnet.
-Have a read and feel free to get in touch if in doubt!

 Did you find this information useful?

 Drat!
 We would love to hear your feedback.